• Mental Health

 5 Ways to Cope With GAD Symptoms

 Anxiety is uncomfortable and living with symptoms of GAD can make it hard to function normally.
 Those suffering from GAD should consider seeking formal treatment, which can help reduce symptoms and teach skills for improved coping.
-In addition to treatment, there are also some lifestyle changes and skills that could help to manage and reduce GAD symptoms.
+In addition to treatment, there are also some lifestyle changes, like drinking tea for anxiety or starting an anxiety mindfulness practice that could help to manage and reduce GAD symptoms.

 Here are five ways to cope with GAD symptoms: